jetbalsa/cptc-badge-2021/README.md

 ```

 - Badge is not starting Access Point or wont connect, or is frozen or in reboot loop
-  - Reflash the firmware, There is a reset URL at /mqtt_clear that will wipe wifi settings as well
+  - Reflash the firmware, Make sure to erase_flash!
+There is a reset URL at /mqtt_clear that will wipe wifi settings as well

 - Battery won't fit
   - Flip it! the notch goes down you should be able to see the pin cut outs.